bcallaway11/qte/cran-comments.md

 ## Downstream dependencies

-There are no downstream dependencies.
+There were no issues checking all reverse dependencies.